What is Voluntary Redundancy?

-In most cases of voluntary redundancy, the employer offers a financial incentive to an employee to voluntarily resign subject to a formal Deed of Release (which prevents the employee from bringing a successful claim).
+In most cases of voluntary redundancy, the employer offers a financial incentive to an employee to voluntarily resign, ideally subject to a formal Deed of Release which ends the employment relationship and generally prevents the employee from bringing a successful claim against the employer.

-In effect, the business benefits as they do not have to undergo the trauma and turmoil associated with downsizing.
-Such as reputational risks which arise from such discussions.
-They are also able to forego the protracted consultation processes that are required to effect a genuine redundancy.
+In effect, the business benefits as they do not have to undergo the trauma and turmoil associated with downsizing, including reputational risks which arise from such discussions.
+The business may be able to forego the protracted consultation processes that are required to effect a genuine redundancy.

-Each company has their own reasons for wanting to offer voluntary redundancy.
+Each company has their reasons for wanting to offer voluntary redundancy.

-From an employer’s perspective, offering voluntary redundancy may save them the hassle of making the difficult decision of deciding who to make redundant.
-It will also minimise the impact on morale and productivity, as well as bad blood between the organisation and employee.
-Both of which could have a negative influence on client and staff relationships.
-Voluntary redundancy will also avoid the risks associated with the breach of unfair dismissal provisions.
+From an employer’s perspective, offering voluntary redundancy may save them the hassle of making the difficult decision of deciding which roles and team members to make redundant if the circumstances of the business are such that the role is no longer needed.
+It will also minimise the impact on morale and productivity and may prevent any lingering bad blood between the organisation and employee, both of which could have a negative influence on client and staff relationships.

-However, it is important to note that voluntary redundancy is not a way to avoid paying for redundancy payments and other entitlements owed to the affected employee.
+However, it is important to note that voluntary redundancy is not a way to avoid paying for redundancy payments, if applicable, and other entitlements owed to the affected employee.
 Payment of entitlements is still required.

-To avoid this problem businesses should endeavour to ensure that the voluntary redundancy is targeted at specific classes of employees.
-This is also problematic as targeting may result in the breach of anti-discrimination legislation – particularly if the decision is based on age or a particular image.
+To avoid this problem, businesses may endeavour to ensure that the voluntary redundancy is targeted at specific classes of employees.
+However, this may also incur problems as targeting may be considered discriminatory – particularly if the decision is based either directly or indirectly on age or gender.

 Voluntary redundancy can be incorporated into a traditional redundancy approach.
 Whilst this may offset some of the benefits, it also mitigates many of the risks associated with targeting.
-If you would like to engage with this approach you should speak to an experienced workplace relations consultant.
+If you would like to engage with this approach you should speak to an appropriately qualified professional.